degreepath/auditor/tests/snapshots/2018-19/major/music.md

 #### Other Lessons
 For this requirement, you must have enough courses taken other than MUSPF 126 to span at least two terms.

+### Organ
+For this section, you must have the following be true:

+1. given the results of the “Lessons” and “Other Lessons” requirements,
+2. there must be courses in at least six terms

+#### Lessons
+For this requirement, you must take MUSPF 128 enough times to span at least four terms.

+#### Other Lessons
+For this requirement, you must have enough courses taken other than MUSPF 128 to span at least two terms.

 ### Percussion
 For this section, you must have the following be true: